Phone-GWP-group

 Manufactured by Zotefoams®, Plastazote® is widely used in the creation of high performance foam inserts

-It is termed as “closed cell foam” as these nitrogen cells are not open / connected like a sponge.
-This also means that gases and liquids are not easily absorbed into the material.
+It is called “closed-cell foam” because the nitrogen cells are not open/connected like a sponge.
+This also means gases and liquids are not readily absorbed by the material.

-In fact, this is one of many benefits of the material.
+In fact, this is one of the many benefits of the material.

-It is light in weight, is completely odourless, as it doesn’t absorb water is buoyant, it is non-toxic and being made of polyethylene it has exceptional chemical resistance to most oils, solvents, acids and alkalis.
+It is lightweight, completely odourless (as it doesn’t absorb water), buoyant, non-toxic, and, being made of polyethene, has exceptional chemical resistance to most oils, solvents, acids, and alkalis.

 This is what makes it so suitable for foam inserts for cases and foam packaging in general.